Can The Self Employed Claim Bankruptcy?

 Looking for more insight and articles on Bankruptcy?
 Head over to the Bankruptcy Learning Center for more information.

-Visit the Bankruptcy Learning CenterFiling Chapter 13 While Self Employed.
+Visit the Bankruptcy Learning CenterFiling a Chapter 13 Bankruptcy While Self Employed

 You can continue self employed business during a Chapter 13.
 The Chapter 13 trustee requires that “business cases” file quarterly reports.
 The trustee will monitor business operations so that the business is successful.
 With debts under control, many businesses continue to run profitably.